-Creative courage: 10 tips for finding, building and working it Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Good mental health in the arts needs more than talk (Premium locked content) Mental health and wellbeing in the arts have gained traction as topics for discussion, but is action being taken as seriously as the conversation?
-Cultural diplomacy starts with an opportunity (Premium locked content) Eleven arts and cultural organisations have shared in the 2017 Australian Cultural Diplomacy Grants, announced by the Minister for Foreign Affairs today.
-Robot sculpture, coming to a gallery near you (locked) Artists have already done a lot with robots, but it’s safe to say that there’s more to come - especially by helping them produce sculptural art.
-An exhibition that undresses fashion’s waste (locked) RMIT Gallery joins with Goethe Institut to look at a global problem: the darker side of glamour, and the habits fuelling the fashion industry’s excess.
+Creative courage: 10 tips for finding, building and working it Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles On the move: the latest appointments and resignations (locked) Museums Victoria's new President, new Engagement Manager for Dancenorth, board changes for Critical Stages Touring and Country Arts WA, and other appointments.
+ICYMI: A wrap of this week’s arts news (locked) From Queen's Honours to new cultural precincts in Tassie and conferences and festivals announced, it was a busy but short week for arts news.
+Queen's Birthday Honours 2019 (locked) From high-profile actors and established producers to community champions of music and dance, members of the creative industries have been recognised for their contributions to Australian culture.
+A Lesson from Gen X women to Gen Y creatives (locked) From mentorship to resilience, patience and power, Gen X women have learnt to navigate our male-dominated world for change – and Gen Y are listening.
 (Premium content) Premium content Sarah Ponthieu Friday 11 September, 2015 We take a look at how to bolster your creative courage or rediscover it when it goes AWOL.
-This content is only available to members of ArtsHub Subscribe Now for instant access!
-A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of subscriber-only features, articles and guides Be in the know with upcoming events and exhibitions added daily Learn how and where to get grants, with the most extensive grant finder ... and much, much more.
-Subscribe Now and join the Australian arts community today Member login Email address Password Forgot password?
+This content is only available to members of ArtsHub Join Now for instant access!
+A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of members-only features, articles and guides Be in the know with upcoming events and exhibitions added daily Learn how and where to get grants, with the most extensive grant finder ... and much, much more.
+Join Now and join the Australian arts community today Image: pexels.com Whether you’re a seasoned professional or establishing your creative career, it’s hard to deny that sharing your work with the world often requires a healthy dose of bravery (accompanied by a few deep breaths).
+Member login Email address Password Forgot password?
 About the author Having cut her communications teeth in the corporate world, Sarah has spent almost a decade working for brilliant brands across Australia and Europe.
 Sarah now looks after public relations in Australia for Etsy.com, the online marketplace for handmade and vintage goods.
 Here she’s helping share the stories of Etsy's talented community in Australia and delights in the opportunity to showcase the work and ingenuity of the small creative businesses therein.